SciMed/style-guide/README.md

 * In general, avoid aliasing tables; use the full table name instead.
 * **Do** alias tables when your query refers to the same table more than once in different contexts.
 In this case, choose aliases that explain how the table is used differently in each context.
-E.g.,
+  * Example:

   ```sql
   SELECT supervisors.first_name AS "supervisor_first_name",